lesterlimjj/tp/docs/UserGuide.md

 Input restriction:
 * `PERSON_INDEX` and `PREFERENCE_INDEX` must be a positive integer must be a positive integer within the bounds of the person list and that person's preference list respectively.

+> ⚠️ **Note:** Any command will override the results of the filter.
+However, the commands will act on the currently displayed index.

 Example:
 * `matchPreference 2 1`